 (CNN) — Choosing a safari can be a safari in itself.
 Often it's a stealthy operation that involves extensive prep work, a great deal of roaming and, occasionally, disappointment.

-To make it easier, we've examined the honors in the 2015 Safari Awards -- the Oscars of the safari industry -- and gathered 10 of our favorite finalists.
+To make it easier, we've examined the honors in the annual Safari Awards (2015 version) -- the Oscars of the safari industry -- and gathered 10 of our favorite finalists.

 These are the adventures that excel in location, animal encounters, social and environmental responsibility and offer something different.
 More than 4,000 travel agents, writers and operators were invited to nominate the best safaris across 20 categories.